- Psoriasis Pictures

 - Is there a national psoriasis support group?

-Psoriasis appears as red or pink areas of thickened, raised, and scaling skin.
-It classically affects areas over the elbows, knees, and scalp.
-Although any body area may be involved, it tends to be more common in areas of trauma, scratching, or abrasions.
+Psoriasis appears as red or pink small scaly bumps that merge into plaques of raised skin.
+It classically affects skin over the elbows, knees, and scalp and is often itchy.
+Although any area may be involved, it tends to be more common at sites of friction, scratching, or abrasion.
+Sometimes pulling off one of these small dry white flakes of skin causes a tiny blood spot on the skin.
+This is a special diagnostic sign in psoriasis called the Auspitz sign.